Jeremiah33-3/C-and-Computer-Organisation/C.md

   - modifying array in a func
     - no need to use address operator since the arr itself is a pointer
     - but func can modify the content of the arr it received whether you intend or not (implication)
+    - thats mean when array is passed into it, `sizeof` operation on the array gives 8 bytes because that is the size of the pointer datatype

 2. strings
 > an array of chars with a null character "\0" at the end of the array (terminated by)